PwnKitteh/FileExfiltration/README.md

 I also modified it so that it copies all pdfs *and* text files.
 You can add more types of files in `e.cmd`.

 ## How do I use it?
-You image the FileEfiltrate.ino file to an arduino with keyboard compatibility, (I recommend the pro micro for its size, but a leonardo will work as well) and copy the other files to a usb stick.
+You image the FileExfiltrate.ino file to an arduino with keyboard compatibility, (I recommend the pro micro for its size, but a leonardo will work as well) and copy the other files to a usb stick.
 Rename your usb drive to \'\_\', without the quotes.
 That's it.
 All that's left is to modify the files a bit, and copy them over to a victim computer